-Currency.com is from Belarus and is actually the only exchange in our Cryptocurrency Exchange List from that country.
+Currency.com is from Belarus and is actually the only exchange in our Exchange List from that country.
 The platform is regulated by the High Technology Park of Belarus, which is a European blockchain regulator.
 The platform broadened their presence worldwide from 2019 to 2020, with clients from 69 countries in 2019, to 152 countries in 2020.

-This exchange is not open to citizens or residents from the United States of America.
-It is not open to residents of any of the following countries either: Botswana, Bahamas, Cambodia, Ghana, Democratic People’s Republic of Korea (DPRK), Ethiopia, Iran, Sri Lanka, Syria, Trinidad and Tobago, Tunisia, Yemen, Pakistan and Bermuda.
-If you are a resident or citizen of any of the abovementioned countries and you’re looking for the trading platform that is just right for you, don’t worry.
-Use our Exchange Finder to find an appropriate exchange accepting investors such as yourself.
+This exchange is not open to people from the United States of America.
+It is not open to people from any of the following countries either: Botswana, Bahamas, Cambodia, Ghana, Democratic People’s Republic of Korea (DPRK), Ethiopia, Iran, Sri Lanka, Syria, Trinidad and Tobago, Tunisia, Yemen, Pakistan and Bermuda.
+If you are a resident or citizen of any of the above countries and you’re looking for the trading platform that is just right for you, don’t worry.
+Use our Exchange Finder to find an exchange accepting investors such as yourself.

 Currency.com Trading View

-We can’t imagine anything that someone would feel is “missing” from this trading view, with all of its advanced functionality.
+We can’t imagine anything that someone would feel is “missing” from this trading view, with all of its advanced functions.